 "Our abilities are encouraged, our strengths are recognised and our weaknesses are supported"

 At Beechcroft, it is our aim to work in partnership with parents in order that children can reach their potential.
-It is our intention to create a loving and happy atmosphere in which the children and teachers can work purposefully and effectively and one in which children feel welcomed and safe.
+It is our intention to create a loving and happy atmosphere in which the children and adults can work purposefully and effectively and one in which children feel welcomed and safe.

 We aim for our children to: